oconnor663/applied_crypto_2021_fall/pset3/readme.md

 **Output:** the hex-encoded ciphertext

+Once you've got this working, make sure you take a moment to test that this encryption function really is its own inverse.
+Encrypt the ciphertext again using the same key and nonce, and notice that the original plaintext comes back out.

 ## Problem 9: CTR mode as a random number generator

 It turns out that a stream cipher and a (cryptographically secure) random